How to relieve stress in 2020? The ultimate guide

 Uninformed people tend to abuse their JING, the energy of the kidneys, constantly pushing their physical, emotional and psychological limits.

 But it lasts only a time, until the day of exhaustion.

 At this moment, the individual will seek at all costs to get out of his chronic stress.

-Chronic stress is simply acute stress that lasts too long.
+Chronic stress is simply intense stress that lasts too long.

 Let’s take several examples to understand.

-Another example: if you live every day in a climate of emotional tension, perhaps with the person with whom you share your life, perhaps at work with your colleagues or directors, perhaps simply with your own thoughts negative ones that generate unpleasant emotions.
+Another example : if you live every day in a climate of emotional tension, perhaps with the person with whom you share your life, perhaps at work with your colleagues or directors, perhaps simply with your own negative thoughts that generate unpleasant emotions.

 Post Traumatic Stress